pmndrs/gltfjsx/readme.md

 useGLTF.preload('/model.gltf')
 ```

 Add the model to your `/public` folder as always.
 With the `--transform` flag it has created a compressed copy of it.
 Without the flag just copy the original model.
+In the above case it will have create a file named `model-transformed.glb`.

 ```text
 /public